 Table 2.
 Appliance Dashboard Buttons Dashboard Displays the dashboard.
-Configuration Settings Accesses the Configuration Settings page, where you can view and set various options.
-If Standalone Opera- tion is not enabled, you can also receive configuration settings from a Nyquist server.
+Configuration Settings Accesses the Configuration Settings page where you can view and set various options.
+If Standalone Operation is not enabled, you can also receive configuration settings from a Nyquist server.
 Network Settings Accesses the Network Settings page where you can view and set network settings, such as the static IP address.
 Firmware Update Accesses the Firmware Update page where you can view the current Nyquist version, update firmware to a new version, restore the configuration to factory defaults, and reboot the appliance.
 Logs Accesses log files, which record either events or mes- sages that occur when software runs and are used when troubleshooting the appliance.
 DSP Accesses the DSP page where you can view and set parameters for Digital Signal Processing (DSP).
 Help Accesses the appliance's online help.
-Manual Displays the Nyquist Matrix Mixer Pre-Amp Configura- tion Manual.
-Logout Logs out of the appliance's dashboard.